-To become a certified nurse midwife, candidates must complete a nurse-midwifery program that has been accredited by the Accreditation Commission for Midwifery Education (ACME), which is the accrediting body of the American College of Nurse-Midwives (ACNM).
-After graduating from an ACME-accredited program, candidates must pass a national certification exam administered by the American Nurse Midwife Certification Board (AMCB), and seek state licensure/certification as a nurse midwife from their state’s board of nursing.
+To become a certified nurse-midwife, candidates must complete a nurse-midwifery program that has been accredited by the Accreditation Commission for Midwifery Education (ACME), which is the accrediting body of the American College of Nurse-Midwives (ACNM).
+After graduating from an ACME-accredited program, candidates must pass a national certification exam administered by the American Midwifery Certification Board (AMCB), and seek state licensure/certification as a nurse-midwife from their state’s board of nursing.

 - Online BSN to DNP CNM Programs are designed for BSN-prepared registered nurses who want to pursue a DNP without first completing a separate MSN program.
 These programs offer RNs the most direct path to earning a DNP, and typically involve the completion of 65 to 95 credits.
 Full-time BSN to DNP CNM programs generally take three to four years to complete, while part-time programs may take up to six years.
 Students should note that while these programs contain both MSN and DNP-level coursework, not all programs confer both degrees.
 Some only culminate in a DNP.

-Clinical hours requirements for nurse midwifery programs typically range from 600 to 1000 hours, depending on the program.
-Clinical hours, otherwise known as clinical practicums, are defined as the time that a nursing midwifery student spends in an actual medical setting, fulfilling real nurse midwife responsibilities and working with women across the lifespan, as well as before, during and after pregnancy.
+Clinical hours requirements for nurse-midwifery programs typically range from 600 to 1000 hours, depending on the program.
+DNP students will need to complete at least 1000 post-BSN clinical hours in order to qualify for the doctorate, and many schools require more than that.
+Clinical hours, otherwise known as clinical practicums, are defined as the time that a nursing midwifery student spends in an actual medical setting, fulfilling real nurse-midwife responsibilities and working with women across the lifespan, as well as before, during and after pregnancy.
 Clinical hours must be completed under the supervision of a preceptor, who is a medical professional that oversees students’ work and provides guidance during their clinical internship.

 Core Courses for Online CNM Programs: